-Seinfeld became this once Larry David resigned from writing duties after Season Seven.
+- Seinfeld became this once Larry David resigned from writing duties after Season Seven.
 The plots became more cartoonish and fast-paced, the characters became even MORE jerkish and self-centered, and the humor was less subtle.
-A good example of how much the show changed in its last two seasons is the S8 episode "The Bizarro Jerry", which centers on Elaine hanging out with somebody who's literally Jerry's exact opposite, Jerry dating a woman with the hands of a man, and George concocting a manipulative-even-for-him scheme to get into an exclusive women's club.
+A good example of how much the show changed in its last two seasons is the S8 episode "The Bizarro Jerry", which centers on Elaine hanging out with somebody who's literally Jerry's exact opposite, Jerry dating a woman with the hands of a man, George concocting a manipulative-even-for-him scheme to get into an exclusive women's club, and Kramer getting a job.

-Lois and Clark began as a sort of office comedy interspliced with Clark's super heroics.
+- Lois & Clark began as a sort of office comedy interspliced with Clark's super heroics.
 Though the main duo stayed more or less grounded in domestic reality, their surroundings became more akin to the silver age comics, with wacky villains, time travel, magic and clones galore.

 Jack: (referring to the Obama-Romney election) Pennsylvania is Obama's.
 The voting machines there have become sentient, and are strongly in favor of gay marriage.